wwwGeneral/wwwGeneral/README.md

 I did some internships to strengthen my knowledge in this field.

-I'm currently in my last year (M2) and I'm excited to soon work in the offensive security world.
+I'm currently working in the offensive security world at XMCO.

-If you have a job to offer me, please don't hesitate to contact me directly to discuss it !
+Don't hesitate to contact me directly to discuss any professional opportunities !
 ```

 ## Goals to complete on 2023:
+- Starting my journey in professional offsec world :
+	- [X] HTB Offshore Prolab
+   	- [ ] Teaching Active Directory pentesting
+   	- [X] Become a professionnal pentester

+## Goals to complete on 2024:
 - 👾 I try to get certified in Active Directory:

-	- [X] HTB Offshore Prolab
    	- [ ] CRTO
+       	- [ ] OSCP
-   	- [ ] Teaching Active Directory pentesting
+ 	- [ ] RastaLabs

 ## Futur Goals:
 - :alien: Get even more certifications:
 	- [ ] OSEP
-   	- [ ] OSCP
    	- [ ] CRTP
    	- [ ] CRTE

 - :collision: Finish more Prolabs from HackTheBox:
-	 - [ ] RastaLabs
 	 - [ ] Cybernetics
 	 - [ ] APTProlabs